akauppi/GroundLevel-firebase-es/README.md

 ├── ci                   # all CI/CD setup
-├── DEVS                 # notes about developing the repo (optional) ├── firebase-ci-builder.sub # sub-repo for the Docker image ├── first                # tools for manual deployment ├── packages
+├── DEVS                 # notes about developing the repo (optional) ├── firebase-ci-builder.sub # sub-repo for the Docker image ├── first                # (tools for manual deployment) └── packages
-│   ├── app              # front-end logic and looks
-│   ├── app-deploy-ops   # front-end ops hardening
-│   └── backend          # Firestore Security Rules, Cloud Functions
+    ├── app              # front-end logic and looks └── backend          # Firestore Security Rules, Cloud Functions
-└── tools                # common scripts to the `packages`
 ```

-The three `packages` and `ci` each contain their own documentation.
+The two `packages` and `ci` each contain their own documentation.

 ## Getting started